DevExpress/devextreme-reactive/packages/dx-react-grid/README.md

 npm i --save @devexpress/dx-react-core @devexpress/dx-react-grid
 ```

 This package does not contain visual components.
 In the examples below, visual components are rendered using the Bootstrap 3 package.
-However, you can use any of the following ones:
+However, you can use any of the following:

 - Bootstrap 3